 We will try and insert useful videos here to help people learn and appreciate good technique.

-Almost every step in tango is made up of 3 elements (leader invites, lady accepts, both commit) this is clearly evident in this video especially in the first 15 seconds during their walk.
-He invites with his body, she accepts by projecting her foot back, he then steps into the space she has vacated and commits them both to the full length of the stride.
+Almost every step in tango is made up of 3 elements (leader invites, lady accepts, both commit) this is clearly evident in this video.
+He invites with his body, she accepts by projecting her foot slightly but promptly back, he then steps into the space she has vacated and commits them both to the full length of the stride.
 Note the clear delay between her projecting her foot back and him stepping forward.
 This is worth practising so that it becomes second nature.

 This video is progressive so watch until the end otherwise you will only have half the story.